danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

     ## Data: df_model.part$fitted.values in 99 controls (train_df$target 0) < 118 cases (train_df$target 1).
     ## Area under the curve: 0.9199

+Using the reduced model, we can predict the heart disease `target` for the `test_df`.
+The code produces predicted values, based on the regression function.
+The predicted value is then compared with the actual `target` from the test dataframe.
+Based on the summary of Confusion Matrix, total of 67 sample patients were accurately predicted.
+Out of 19 false predictions, 8 are Type I error and 11 are Type II error.
+In this study, 8 patients were predicted to have heart disease although they didn’t.
+11 patients has heart disease but predicted to be none.
+The accuracy of the model is 77.91% with the confidence interval of (67.67%, 86.14%).
+The p-value of accuracy is lower than 0.05, which indicates that the confusion matrix is statistically significant.

 ``` r
 #Fiiting the model to test dataset and Confusion Matrix of the fitted model
 df_model_fit <- predict(df_model.part, newdata=test_df, type="response")